francisdzheng/dsper2020/tutorials/tutorial03.md

 ![bt](bt.svg)

-Though we cannot direclty measure the *true* coefficient, we can construct a confidence interval in the account for variability in the *sample* coefficient.
+Though we cannot direclty measure the *true* coefficient, we can construct a confidence interval to account for variability in the *sample* coefficient.
 If we construct a 95% confidence interval, we need to look at the 2.5th percentile and 97.5th percentile as our endpoints:

 ```python